What Is Comedone Extraction, and Should You Do It?

 What is it?
 Comedone extraction is a procedure in which a doctor, nurse, or esthetician/cosmetician uses a small metal tool called a comedone extractor with a loop on one end to expel the contents of clogged pores.
 It takes only a few minutes.

-Never try at home.
-If you decide to try comedone extraction, be sure to make an appointment at a dermatologist's office or at a beauty salon or spa.
-Never attempt comedone extraction at home, as you may irritate the skin, leading to more acne and increased chances of scarring.
+Never try at home: If you decide to try comedone extraction, be sure to make an appointment at a dermatologist's office or at a beauty salon or spa.
+Never attempt comedone extraction at home, because you are likely to irritate the skin, which may lead to more acne and increased chances of scarring.
 Tip: If you do get comedone extraction, make sure it is not accompanied by any scrubbing or microdermabrasion, which may cause skin irritation and make your acne worse.

 Is it worth it?
-In most cases, no. Comedone extraction needs to be done regularly to maintain results, so costs, which can be $200 per visit, can add up quickly.
-Since results are only temporary, properly treating skin with an acne-prevention regimen is a much less costly and effective solution in the vast majority of cases.
+In most cases, no. Comedone extraction needs to be performed regularly to maintain results, so costs (which can be $200 per visit) can add up quickly.
+Since results are only temporary, getting your acne under control and preventing future whiteheads and blackheads in the first place is a much better option.

 - What Types of Lesions Is Comedone Extraction Appropriate For?